What is workforce management?

 How does Sprinklr Service power your contact center’s workforce management?

 Traditionally, contact centers relied on spreadsheets or siloed solutions for WFM — which are prone to human error and unresponsive to changes or multi-channel interactions.
 However, a modern, agile contact center needs an AI-driven WFM solution — like Sprinklr Service — that leverages automation and machine learning to arm supervisors with real-time insights on forecasting, staff availability, and productivity with features such as:

 AI-powered forecasting of daily, weekly, monthly, and quarterly case volume based on historical trends, seasonal spikes, and one-time events.
 AI enables your supervisors to identify their busiest days and detect seasonal events that impact forecasts — which eventually increases their operational efficiency.

 Staff planning to give insights on resources required vs. resources available.
 This way, you can meet SLAs without overstaffing and hire only required resources — leading to lower labor overhead.

 Scheduling agents’ shifts based on predicted call volumes and managing agents’ leaves, breaks, downtime, and more.
 Our AI-led WFM model factors in call volumes, agent handling time (AHT), agent skills, and interactive voice response (IVR) time.

-Powered by the world’s only unified customer experience management (Unified-CXM) platform, Sprinklr Modern Care is a powerful support solution purpose-built to transform your contact center’s workforce management so it becomes cost-efficient, scalable, and rewarding to your most valuable resource: your employees.
+Powered by the world’s only unified customer experience management (Unified-CXM) platform, Sprinklr Service is a powerful support solution purpose-built to transform your contact center’s workforce management so it becomes cost-efficient, scalable, and rewarding to your most valuable resource: your employees.